Codym48/efficient-development/README.md

 - Automate everything that can be automated
   - Unless that automation is fragile and will cost more to maintain than doing it manually
 - Establish coding standards early and automate enforcement
+  - Don't spend any time arguing about coding standards that aren't automatically enforced
 - Checklists are useful, only for things that can't be automated
 - Don't build or rely on anything that you aren't willing or able to maintain
   - You aren't able to maintain plain text documentation of source code ... autogenerate it instead
   - You aren't able to maintain complex shell scripts
   - You aren't able to maintain anything that doesn't have tests
 - Beware the normalization of pipeline failures: always keep the main branch healthy
+  - Triaging and squashing flakes is higher priority than developing new features
 - Leverage third party tools (CMake) and third party documentation, don't write custom wrappers (build.sh)
 - Never duplicate code
   - Unless it's more complex or fragile to rely on one copy